Hatim315/Ecommerce_Website/README.md

 5. You can generate this token running ```python secret_key_generator.py``` .
 6. After all this you can start the server by using ```python manage.py runserver```.
 #### Note: Admin page is on "adminJojoj/" url.
+## To-Do List
+- [x] Add model for products as well as a prooduct page.
 ## For removing your confusion of dirs read below

 **myapp/** - This dir contains common project files like settings.py